Hawking modes and the optimal disperser : Holographic lessons from the observer's causal-patch unitarity

-This \emph{second necessary condition} will be the direct quantum microscopic implementation of the following statement into the Hilbert space triplet:\\ \emph{The optimal jumbler, microscopically understood as the `optimal disperser' of the frequency modes of an open quantum system, can be actualized only in the strict thermodynamic limit of the quantum environment defined and constituted by the Bobby Curvature Modes.}\\ Here, the thermodynamic limit, or the continuum limit, is meant exactly as in the (classical or quantum) statistical physics of many body systems, namely the exact limit in which the \emph{total number of the microscopic degrees of freedom} of the system goes to \emph{infinity}.
-Accordingly, \emph{the second necessary condition} for the microscopic realization of the \emph{optimal jumbler limit} is stated as follows:\\ \emph{C.2}. \emph{The optimal jumbler can be realized by the triplet quantum system (\ref{tfeq1}) only and only in the strict thermodynamic limit of the environment of the Bobby Curvature Modes,}
+This second necessary condition will be the direct quantum microscopic implementation of the following statement into the Hilbert space triplet:\\ \emph{The optimal disperser of the frequency modes of an open quantum system, can be actualized only in the strict thermodynamic limit of the quantum environment defined and constituted by the Bobby curvature modes.}\\ Here, the thermodynamic limit, or the continuum limit, is meant exactly as in the (classical or quantum) statistical physics of many body systems, namely the exact limit in which the total number of the microscopic degrees of freedom of the system goes to \emph{infinity}.
+Accordingly, the second necessary condition for the microscopic realization of the optimal disperser limit is stated as follows:\\ \emph{C.2}.
+The optimal disperser can be realized by the triplet quantum system (\ref{tfeq1}) only in the strict thermodynamic limit of the environment of the Bobby Curvature Modes,